Meeting ARC-PA Standards (6th edition) with Aquifer

 There are numerous ways to classify the spectrum of patients to be seen.
 With the Aquifer Content Library, it’s easy to search cases to find the content you need and assign it to students.

-For example, filters can cover:
+For example, the search and filters can cover:

 • Ages/developmental stages